ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ```
 !!! warning
     Although this time the `spack install` command will only build the development package, it might still take a long time to complete, depending on the specific package.

+    If the concretization step fails, try running the following command instead:
+    ```
+    spack concretize -f --fresh
+    ```

 <terminal-window lineDelay=0>
   <terminal-line data="input" lineDelay=200 directory="[mom5_dev]" class="spack">